jeremylgrice/avwc/_posts/fun-features-in-javascript.md

 ![Photo by Roudy Salameh from Pexels](https://cdn-images-1.medium.com/max/800/1*MSKHX24iYao7fDrpZIf5Vg.jpeg)
 [Photo by Roudy Salameh from Pexels](https://www.pexels.com/photo/empty-road-in-middle-of-trees-1930422/)

 JavaScript is a pretty fun language.
-While it does some quirky and weird things at times, it’s enjoyable to write on a daily basis.
+While it does some quirky and weird things at times, it's enjoyable to write on a daily basis.
 The creators of the language have given us access to some really nifty and powerful built-in tools.
-Let’s go over 3 pretty useful and common things you can do with the language.
+Let's go over 3 pretty useful and common things you can do with the language.

 ---

 ## Spread syntax

-Have you ever been working on some logic, and you have a base set of data that you’d like to build upon as scenarios change?
+Have you ever been working on some logic, and you have a base set of data that you'd like to build upon as scenarios change?
 Instead of having to copy and paste your object or array values over and over again, you can use the spread syntax.
 This keeps repetitive code to a minimum and leads to more readable code.

 ```typescript
 const ourObject = {